Amenability and Acyclicity in Bounded Cohomology Theory: Preliminaries

-is an acyclic cochain complex of dual normed $\R$-modules.
-Then the result follows because the functor $\ell^{\infty}(S, -)$ preserves short exact sequences of Banach spaces using the arguments of \cite[Lemma 8.2.4]{monod}; therefore, it also preserves acyclic cochain complexes of dual normed $\R$-modules. \end{proof}
+is an acyclic cochain complex of Banach spaces.
+Then the result follows because the functor $\ell^{\infty}(S, -)$ preserves short exact sequences of Banach spaces, using the arguments of \cite[Lemma 8.2.4]{monod}, therefore, it also preserves acyclic cochain complexes of Banach spaces. \end{proof}

-\begin{rem} Proposition \ref{prop:trivial_mod} shows that the definitions of boundedly $n$-acyclic homomorphism and boundedly $n$-acyclic group are compatible in the following sense: a group $\Gamma$ is boundedly $n$-acyclic if and only if the trivial homomorphism $\Gamma \to \{1\}$ is boundedly $n$-acyclic.
-The analogous statement also holds for topological spaces.
-However, we do not know if the vanishing result of Proposition \ref{prop:trivial_mod} is true in general for all dual normed $\R[\Gamma]$-modules $V$.
-Still, given a dual normed $\R[\Gamma]$-module $W$, the proof of Proposition \ref{prop:trivial_mod} shows more generally that the homomorphism $\Gamma \to \{1\}$ is $\langle W \rangle$-boundedly $n$-acyclic (see Remark \ref{W-bdd-acyclic}) if and only if $H^i_b(\Gamma; W) = 0$ for $1 \leq i \leq n$. \end{rem}
+\begin{rem} Proposition \ref{prop:trivial_mod} shows that the definitions of boundedly $n$-acyclic homomorphism and boundedly $n$-acyclic group are compatible in the following sense: a group $\Gamma$ is boundedly $n$-acyclic if and only if the trivial homomorphism $\Gamma \to 1$ is boundedly $n$-acyclic.
+The analogous statement also holds for topological spaces. \end{rem}

+\begin{rem} The previous result explains the motivation for introducing the class of $\R$-generated Banach modules.
+More precisely, the class of $\R$-generated Banach $\Gamma$-modules is a natural choice of a family of Banach $\Gamma$-modules for which boundedly acyclic groups $\Gamma$ have vanishing bounded cohomology.
+However, we do not know if the vanishing result of Proposition \ref{prop:trivial_mod} is true for general \emph{dual normed} trivial $\R[\Gamma]$-modules $V$.
+On the other hand, given a Banach space $W$, the proof of Proposition \ref{prop:trivial_mod} shows more generally that the homomorphism $\phi \colon\Gamma \to 1$ is $\langle W \rangle$-boundedly $n$-acyclic (see Remark \ref{W-bdd-acyclic}) if and only if $H^i_b(\Gamma; \phi^{-1}W) = 0$ for $1 \leq i \leq n$. \end{rem}